AidanE122/PyTrader/README.md

 # PyTrader
-Welcome, and thank you for using PyTrader Version 1.1!
+Welcome, and thank you for using PyTrader!

 Please make sure you have the newest version of Python installed before proceeding any further through the instructions...